gisty20/discbot/README.md

 node name.js

-where node is the name of the Javascript file
+where "name" is the name of the Javascript file